The 4-7-8 breath exercise —a perfect portable stress antidote you need to know about.

 It has been a key tool to get me out of high stress moments — and still does.
 I do it daily.

-Here’s the overview of the simple steps so YOU can do it daily too.
+Here's an overview of the simple steps of the 4-7-8 breathing technique so YOU can do it daily too.

 Tools